moenka/proving_ground/README.md

 ### Select environment

-Environments are seperated in different directories which are self contained with the execption of plugins/custom extensions for vagrant.
+Environments are seperated in different directories which are self contained with the exception of plugins/custom extensions for vagrant.

 ```
 cd <directory>